 - All Drummers Are Animals: Conspicuously averted in the video for "My Sweet Mystery": Hurtsi is depicted as grimly and methodically pounding his drums in several close-ups.

-- Genre-Busting/Neoclassical Punk Zydeco Rockabilly: What happens when you take a Power Metal guitarist and team him up with an AOR singer whose voice has challenged a Symphonic Metal band to play Genre Roulette.
+- Genre-Busting/Genre Mashup: What happens when you take a Power Metal guitarist and team him up with an AOR singer whose voice has challenged a Symphonic Metal band to play Genre Roulette.
+The band's sound is chiefly a blend of Power Metal and Gothic Metal but has heavy Symphonic Metal influence.

 - Lyrical Dissonance: "Pills on My Pillow", one of the band's most upbeat songs, is about mental illness.

-- Male Band, Female Singer: TDE is the third well-known male band Anette has fronted in her career.
+- Male Band, Female Singer: The Dark Element is the third well-known male-played band Anette has fronted in her career.

 - Power Ballad: "Someone You Used to Know", "Only One Who Knows Me", "To Whatever End", "When It All Comes Down".